LSEG-API-Samples/Example.REDI.CSharp.Examples/SingleOptionsTrade/README.md

 The application depends on the **CommandLineParser** package to manipulate command line arguments.
 It supports the following parameters:

 ```
   -s, --symbol        Required.
 The symbol of an option

   -q, --quantity      (Default: 1) Options contract size

-  -p, --price        Limit Price of an order
+  -l, --limitprice    Limit Price of an order (Required by "Limit", "Stop Limit", "Limit
+                      Close")

-  -t, --stop         Stop Price of an order
+  -t, --stopprice     Stop Price of an order (Required by "Stop", "Stop Limit")

   -y, --type          (Default: Call) Options Type (Call or Put)

   -x, --expdate       Options expiration date in REDI date format

   -k, --strike        The strike price of an option

   -o, --position      (Default: Open) Options order position (Open or Close)

   -d, --side          (Default: Buy) Side of an order (Buy or Sell)

   -e, --exchange      (Default: DEM1 DMA) Broker (or Exchange) Destination

   -f, --tif           (Default: Day) Time In Force for an order

-  -r, --pricetype    (Default: Limit) Order type of an order (Limit, Stop, Stop Limit,
+  -p, --pricetype     (Default: Limit) Order type of an order (Limit, Stop, Stop Limit,
                       Market Close, Market, or Limit Close)

   -a, --account       The account used for this order

   -c, --ticket        (Default: Bypass) The ticket associated in this order

   --help              Display this help screen.

   --version           Display version information.
 ```

 The symbol (-s, --symbol) is a required argument.
 However, price (-p, --price) or stop price (-t, --stopprice) can be required depending on the value of price type (-r, --pricetype).
 For example, if the price type is Limit, the price (-p, --price) is required.